jhund/rails-recipes/pages/how_to_change_objects.md

 Example scenario:

-> Before updating @user, strip whitespace from email, hash the password.
+> Before updating @user, strip whitespace from email, and hash the password.

 Use the vanilla Rails way and add ActiveRecord callbacks to the `User` model: